-CD accounts are a good way of making money out from savings if you don’t need access to your funds with a very low risk.
+CD accounts are a good way of making money out from savings if you don’t need access to your funds with very low risk.

-What Do You Need to Open a CD Account?
+What Do you Need to Open a CD Account?

-After you have identified the best account as well as the institution, choose the term (how long you want to leave the money in the account for) and how often you may want to receive interest on your savings (this may vary between accounts and institutions).
+After you have identified the best account and the institution, choose the term (how long you want to leave the money in the account for) and how often you may want to receive interest on your savings (this may vary between accounts and institutions).
 Now you can proceed with opening your account and deposit the funds.
 And start getting money back in interest for your savings.

-How Do you Choose the Best CD Account?
+How do you Choose the Best CD Account?

 As there are different types of CD accounts, one way to choose the best CD account for you would be to determine how much money you want to deposit for how long, then find the type of account and institution that gives you the higher interest rate the minimum cost.
 This will ensure you are making the most out of your savings, which is when choosing the best CD account.